f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `init: xxxx`<a name="build_init"></a>

-:   Like ’prebuild’, but runs on the source code BEFORE any other
+:   Like 'prebuild', but runs on the source code BEFORE any other
     processing takes place.

     You can use \$\$SDK\$\$ and \$\$NDK\$\$ to substitute the paths to the